amd/MxGPU-Virtualization/smi-lib/docs/install/build.md

 ---

 <a id="amd-smi-library-build"></a>

 # AMD SMI LIBRARY BUILD

+## Requirements

+Before building the integration and unit tests, ensure that `gtest` and `gmock` are installed on your system.
+These libraries are required for building and running the tests.
+You can install them using your system's package manager or build them from source.

+## Build commands

 When running make inside the gim folder, the AMD SMI library is built as well.
 Here are some useful commands for building the AMD SMI library: